-Setting C1R (CM1CON0<2>) selects the C1VREF output of the comparator voltage reference module as the reference voltage for the comparator.
+Setting C1R of the CM1CON0 Register selects the C1VREF output of the comparator voltage reference module as the reference voltage for the comparator.
 Clearing C1R selects the C1IN+ input on the RA0/AN0/C1IN+/ICSPDAT pin.

-The output of the comparator is available internally via the C1OUT flag (CM1CON0<6>).
-To make the output available for an external connection, the C1OE bit (CM1CON0<5>) must be set.
+The output of the comparator is available internally via the C1OUT flag of the CM1CON0 Register.
+To make the output available for an external connection, the C1OE bit of the CM1CON0 Register must be set.

-The polarity of the comparator output can be inverted by setting the C1POL bit (CM1CON0<4>).
+The polarity of the comparator output can be inverted by setting the C1POL bit of the CM1CON0 Register.
 Clearing C1POL results in a non-inverted output.